A brief about Unique Technical Services

 Dr. Alex Geng is Senior Electrical Engineer at UTS, he leads the early-stage engineering prototype bring-up and validation process with strong execution.
 His extensive experience helps the team making critical and timely engineering decisions along the product development phase.
 Alex is responsible for the daily execution of initial system development, real time adjustments/enhancements and firmware development.
 Alex obtained his Ph.D. degree in Electrical Engineering from New York University.
 During his Ph.D. work, he developed his experience in various aspects in the power conversion design, ranging from DC/DC converter, DC/AC inverters, resonant power converters, to the digital control software and hardware implementation.

-Kedao is Electrical Engineer at UTS, he has a Master’s degree in Electrical Engineering from New York University.
+Kedao is Software Engineer at UTS, he has a Master’s degree in Electrical Engineering from New York University.
 In NYU power lab he participated in multiple research and prototyping projects.
 He is experienced with power electronics systems modeling and embedded algorithm design for large-scale auto-grade power converters.
 He is familiar with a variety of embedded control platforms for power conversions, and those related firmware development and validation process.
 His has rich experience in firmware and hardware-validation co-development, software trouble-shoot, and test setup GUIs.
 Kedao focuses on daily support for the entire Electrical Engineering team to support circuit deployment, in house small scale assembly/manufacturing, circuit testing, troubleshooting, PCB part entry and procurement.

 Electrical Engineer – Embedded Systems